 Good luck with the wonderful work you are undertaking.

 Best wishes, Norma SmithIt was astonishing to hear the whole lineage laid out.
-Historical research usually involves pieces bits and pieces from multiple sources together over time.
+Historical research usually involves piecing together bits and pieces from multiple sources over time.
 Another friend's source for Einstein begonias, Martha Otis, contacted me with essentially the same news: the "motherplant is long gone - only cuttings from cuttings from cuttings etc on and on exist."